-“The union of the believer with Christ,” says Dr. Martyn Lloyd-Jones, “is one of the most glorious doctrines of the Christian faith.”
+In this sermon on union with Christ, Dr, Martyn Lloyd Jones states that “The union of the believer with Christ is one of the most glorious doctrines of the Christian faith.”
 What makes this biblical doctrine extremely beautiful and incredibly vital to one’s understanding of Christian living?
-How does it differ from the other false views of eternity and spirituality?
-In this sermon, Dr. Lloyd-Jones teaches us what it means to be pernamently, irrevocably united with Christ.
-We are now partakers of the divine nature, complete through His priestly work.
-Our relationship with God is personal and individual.
-There is no need for Catholicism's idea of an intermediary as it's not dependent on a church or priest.
-Beginning with the Mystics, and more recently seen in the Star Wars films, a view of eternity and spirituality has emerged that reduces a person after death to no more than a part of the spiritual aura surrounding the universe.
-Lloyd-Jones cuts through this false view and demonstrates the beauty of the Christian worldview where we maintain our distinct personhood throughout now and eternity, while still enjoying the divine nature due to our union with Christ.
+How does it differ from the false views of eternity and spirituality?
+In this sermon, Dr. Lloyd-Jones teaches what it means to be permanently, irrevocably united with Christ.
+Christians are now partakers of the divine nature, complete through His priestly work.
+Their relationship with God is personal and individual.
+There is no need for Catholicism’s idea of an intermediary as the relationship is not dependent on a church or priest.
+Beginning with the mystics, a view of eternity and spirituality has emerged that reduces a person after death to no more than a part of the spiritual aura surrounding the universe.
+Dr. Lloyd-Jones cuts through this false view and demonstrates the beauty of the Christian worldview where Christians maintain a distinct personhood throughout now and eternity, while still enjoying the divine nature due to the union with Christ.

 About Dr. Martyn Lloyd-Jones